 Q. 1: Find the surface area of the right cone if the given radius is 6 cm and slant height is 10 cm.

 Radius (r) = 6 cm

 Surface area of a cone = π r(r + l)

 Therefore, Surface area of right cone is 301.4 square cm.

-Question 2: Solve the Volume of the right cone for the given radius 6 cm and height 10 cm.
+Question 2: Calculate the Volume of the right cone for the given radius 6 cm and height 10 cm.